Measuring price impact and information content of trades in a time-varying setting: The role of the market state on the information content of a trade

-In this appendix, we explore in more detail the role of the market state in determining the LRCIRF and thus of the information content of a trade.
-We do this in two ways: first, we restrict the regression analysis of Section \ref{section:cirf} to an intra-day period when the integrated dynamics of the instantaneous impact parameter $b_{0_t}$ is less evident.
-In the second approach, we perform the regression of LRCIRF on market state by considering a nonlinear constant parameter model, namely the AMH model.
+In this appendix, we explore in more detail the role of the market state in determining the LRCIRF and thus the information content of a trade.
+We do this in two ways: first, we restrict the regression analysis of Section \ref{section:cirf} to an intraday period when the integrated dynamics of the instantaneous impact parameter $b_{0_t}$ is less evident.
+In the second approach, we perform the regression of LRCIRF on the market state by considering a non-linear constant parameter model, namely the AMH model.
 The first analysis can also be seen as a robustness check of the results of Section \ref{section:cirf}.
-We restrict the regression analysis to the period from 10:30 onward and, doing so, we remove from the analysis the period when the largest values of $b_{0,t}$ are observed (see Figure \ref{b0tv}) restricting the effects of the integrated dynamics of the time-varying parameter on the regression.
-The results, reported in Table \ref{regtablow}, indicate that the sign of the relevant coefficients are statistically significant and coherent with the unconditional results of Table \ref{regtab}.
+We restricted the regression analysis to the period from 10:30 onward and, in doing so, we removed from the analysis the period when the highest values of $b_{0,t}$ are observed (see Figure~\ref{b0tv}) restricting the effects of the integrated dynamics of the time-varying parameter on the regression.
+The results, reported in Table \ref{regtablow}, indicate that the sign of the relevant coefficients is statistically significant and consistent with the unconditional results of Table \ref{regtab}.
 In fact, it is $\gamma_1 > 0$, $\gamma_2 < 0$ and $\gamma_3 > 0$.
-The $R^2$ remains high in all cases, ranging from $0.385$ to $0.662$.
+The $R^2$ remains high in all cases, ranging from $0.356$ to $0.443$.
 Thus, the role of the state is significant also when the instantaneous impact is relatively small.
-Nevertheless, we notice some differences.
+However, we notice some differences.
 For the regression of Eq. \eqref{eqreg1} the value of $\gamma_1$ is on average small when compared with the previous estimates but still statistically significant.
-Despite the reduction of the range of variability of $b_{0,t}$, the effect of the state on the long run cumulative impulse response function ($\gamma_2$) is roughly the same and still significant.
-On the other hand, the coefficients $\gamma_{3}$ of the regression of Eq. \eqref{eqreg4} are lower (in absolute value) with respect to the ones estimated in Section \ref{section:cirf}.
+Despite the reduction in the variability range of $b_{0,t}$, the effect of the state on the cumulative long-term impulse response function ($\gamma_2$) is roughly the same and still significant.
+On the other hand, the coefficients $\gamma_{3}$ of the regression of Eq. \eqref{eqreg4} are lower (in absolute value) than those estimated in Section \ref{section:cirf}.

-To deepen our understanding of the role of the state on the information content of a trade (and thus on the LRCIRF), we perform a regression analysis for the AMH model, for which the instantaneous impact parameter $b_0$ is constant.
-Being a nonlinear model, the IRF depends on the past history of the process and the regression we perform, namely
+To deepen our understanding of the role of the state on the information content of trade (and thus LRCIRF), we performed a regression analysis for the AMH model, for which the instantaneous impact parameter $b_0$ is constant.
+Being a non-linear model, the IRF depends on the history of the process and the regression we perform, namely